Ratchet & Clank (2016 video game): Plot

+Development

-DevelopmentRatchet & Clank was announced during Sony's press conference at E3 2014.
+Ratchet & Clank was announced during Sony's press conference at E3 2014.
 Insomniac Games' California and North Carolina studios cooperated on its development.
-Several developers from the first game, such as long time design director Brian Allgeier, returned for the remake.
-The game was originally slated for release in 2015, but was delayed into 2016 to tie-in with the film's release.
-Players who pre-ordered the game received access to an additional weapon, the Bouncer, which was featured in Going Commando and Up Your Arsenal.
+Several developers from the first game, such as long-time design director Brian Allgeier, returned for the remake.
+The game was originally slated for release in 2015 but was delayed into 2016 to tie-in with the film's release.
+On January 11, 2016, it was confirmed that the game would release in Europe in April 2016.

-On 11 January 2016, it was confirmed that the game would release in France on 15 April 2016, the rest of Europe on 20 April 2016, and the United Kingdom on 22 April 2016.
-Unlike the original Ratchet & Clank, the remake runs at a frame rate of 30-frames-per-second.

 The game was in parallel development with the film and shared the same character models, environments, animation and some writing.
 For example, Insomniac would send Rainmaker a 3D character model or environment, and Rainmaker would send Insomniac its slightly altered version for use in the game, so there would be parity between the pieces.
 Most of the assets in the film and video game had been touched between the two parties, and in some cases, Insomniac would try to match a movie scene as closely as possible in-game.
 The film and game used the same color-correction tools.

+Unlike the original Ratchet & Clank, the remake runs at a frame rate of 30 frames per second.
+On March 31, 2021, the game was updated to run at 60 frames per second when played on PlayStation 5 through backwards compatibility.
+Players who pre-ordered the game received access to an additional weapon, the Bouncer, which was featured in Going Commando and Up Your Arsenal.
+On April 15, 2024, the game received an update that made the Bouncer available for all players, as part of the game's 8th anniversary.